libexpat/libexpat.github.io/content/pages/walkthrough2.md

       return PREFIX(scanPi)(enc, ptr + MINBPC(enc), end, nextTokPtr);

-The sequence of characters "<?" in an XML document either means that we have an XML declaration (or a [text declaration](https://www.w3.org/TR/2008/REC-xml-20081126/#sec-TextDecl) if we are parsing an external entity) or a [processing instruction](https://www.w3.org/TR/2008/REC-xml-20081126/#sec-pi).
+The sequence of characters "<?" in an XML document either means that we have an XML declaration, a [text declaration](https://www.w3.org/TR/2008/REC-xml-20081126/#sec-TextDecl) or a [processing instruction](https://www.w3.org/TR/2008/REC-xml-20081126/#sec-pi).
+A text declaration is almost identical to an XML declaration, and takes the place of an XML declaration in an externally parsed entity.
+At this point in the parse we treat XML declarations and text declarations as the same thing, and will sort out the difference later.

-The function `normal_scanPi()` checks to see which of these is the case.
+The function `normal_scanPi()` checks to see whether we have a processing instruction or one of the declarations.

     :::c
     const char *target = ptr;